Internal Wire Split Keyboard

 Concept

 The wiring is hidden inside grooves in the plate instead of being exposed outside the keyboard.
-Because it avoids the free-air wiring used in traditional handwired builds, it achieves both durability and a thinner profile.
+The goal is to reduce the unsupported wiring often seen in traditional hand-wired keyboard builds, making the keyboard thinner and less prone to wire breakage.

 Comparison

-Whether the wire is supported by hand during the build, or fixed inside the structure first.
+The difference is whether the wiring is held in place by hand during assembly, or fixed inside the structure first.

 • Soldering is more demanding